Government agencies are already taking steps to comply with automatic spending cuts that took effect March 1. Some examples:

 Visiting hours at all 398 national parks probably will be cut and sensitive areas blocked off to the public.
 Thousands of seasonal workers looking for jobs would not be hired, according to Interior Secretary Ken Salazar.
 He and National Park Service director Jon Jarvis said visitors would encounter locked restrooms, fewer rangers and trash cans emptied less frequently.

-There could be disruption of efforts to close the radioactive waste tanks currently leaking at Hanford Nuclear Reservation.
-The Department of Energy estimates that it will have to eliminate $92 million for the Office of River Protection at Hanford, which will result in furloughs or layoffs impacting about 2,800 contract workers.
+There could be disruption of efforts to close the radioactive waste tanks currently leaking at Hanford Nuclear Reservation in Washington state.
+The Energy Department estimates that it will have to eliminate $92 million for the Office of River Protection at Hanford, which will result in furloughs or layoffs impacting about 2,800 contract workers.
 Other high-risk sites facing work delays are the Oak Ridge Reservation in Tennessee, Savannah River Site in South Carolina and the Idaho National Laboratory.

 Some 70,000 students enrolled in pre-kindergarten Head Start would be cut from the program and 14,000 teachers would lose their jobs.
 For students with special needs, the cuts would eliminate some 7,200 teachers and aides.
 The Education Department is warning that the cuts will impact up to 29 million student loan borrowers and that some lenders may have to lay off staff or even close.
 Some of the 15 million college students who receive grants or work-study assignments at some 6,000 colleges would also see changes.
 The 77-member Student Aid Alliance — a coalition of universities and college professionals — says the cost to a student could be as much as $876 annually in new fees, fewer work-study hours and reduced grants for students receiving federal aid.